East Midlands Oil Province: Welton oil fields

+Parish councils around Welton, such as Scothern, often complained about noise and smoke.

 East Glentworth

 Found near the A15 and B1398, just south-west of Caenby Corner and near the (now exhausted) Glentworth Oilfield at Glentworth.
 Discovered in March 1987 by BP, with production starting in February 1993.
 Formerly owned by Pentex Oil UK Ltd and now owned by Star Energy.
 Taken by road tanker to Gainsborough.

+Beckering

+British Gas found oil in January 1990 at 5,000ft, producing around 120 barrels per day.

 Scampton North

-Discovered in October 1985 by BP with production starting in February 1989.
+Scampton B was discovered in October 1985 by BP with production starting in February 1989.
+It produced around 250 barrels per day.
 Owned by Star Energy (East Midlands) Ltd and originally run by Candecca.
 Transported by road tanker to the Welton Gathering Centre at Reepham.
-The original Scampton Oilfield ceased production in 1988.
+The original Scampton A Oilfield ceased production in 1988.

 Cold Hanworth

 Discovered in September 1997 by Candecca, with production starting in September 1998 at Cold Hanworth.
 Owned by Star Energy (East Midlands) Ltd, although originally run by Candecca.
 Transported by road tanker to the Welton Gathering Centre, which is just south of the oil field at Reepham.

 Stainton

 Just north-east of Welton at Stainton by Langworth.
 Discovered by BP in July 1984, with production starting June 1987.
+Permission for producing oil was given in June 1986.
+It produced around 250 barrels per day.
 Owned by Star Energy (East Midlands) Ltd. Originally run by Candecca.
-Situated on the Lincoln-Market Rasen (Newark - Grimsby) railway line and taken by road to the Welton rail terminal at Reepham.
+Situated on the Lincoln-Market Rasen (Newark – Grimsby) railway line and taken by road to the Welton rail terminal at Reepham.